Blog Nutrition Meal Plans 1,000-Calorie Meal Plan: An Effective Slimming Tool or a Health Hazard?

 • Is it unhealthy to eat only 1,000 calories?

-While a 1,000-calorie meal plan can cause rapid weight loss, it is generally considered to be too low for most individuals to meet their nutritional needs sustainably.
+While a 1,000-calorie meal plan can cause rapid weight loss, this is generally considered to be too low for most individuals to meet their nutritional needs sustainably.
 Extended periods of a low-calorie diet can cause nutrient deficiencies, metabolic slowdown, and other issues.

 • How much weight can you lose by eating 1,000 calories a day?